Assessment reports post COVID-19 in Minneapolis, MN and Hackensack, NJ

 In the first lockdown months of the COVID-19 pandemic, I shared a macro-level perspective on the economic resilience challenges that would be highlighted in the United States, and in other countries with chronic and growing geographic income disparities.
 The assessment focused in particular on conditions in thousands of chronically distressed U.S. low-income neighborhoods, which the ensuing pandemic would further lay bare.

-Within that context, in May 2020 I began preparing a framework for assessing economic recovery challenges and resilience-building opportunities at the individual neighborhood scale. …
+Within that context, in May 2020 I began preparing a framework for assessing economic recovery challenges and resilience-building opportunities at the individual neighborhood scale.
+That work continues. …

 The Questions We Should be Asking is a new series by RCC founding principal Andrew Salkin that examines the most pressing issues facing cities today by taking a closer look at how city priorities are reflected in budgets.
 This first edition looks at return on investment and transparency in police budgets and asks what could be achieved if some of those resources were diverted elsewhere.
 In part two of the series we’ll look at public transportation, why it loses so much money and whether or not it should be free.

 Show me the money — What’s your ROI?

 Return on Investment — a topic not often associated with the ongoing conversations that have swept the nation around defunding local police departments.
 Like many others I have wondered if sinking more money into current police programs is truly returning the service we seek — safer communities. …

 Embedding Systems Change to Build Back Equitably